Comparing Pharma Bio Serv (PBSV) & Its Rivals

 Valuation and Earnings

-This table compares Pharma Bio Serv and its peers revenue, earnings per share (EPS) and valuation.
+This table compares Pharma Bio Serv and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue